porjo/powr/README.md

 ### Web Server

-PowerDNS does not currently support CORS which means that AngularJS cannot talk directly to it.
-For this reason, Powr includes a simple web server to a) server static files b) proxy JSON API requests to PowerDNS backend.
+PowerDNS authoratative server versions prior to v3.4.2 do not support CORS which means that browser-based Javascript cannot talk directly to it.
+Powr includes a simple web server to a) server static files b) proxy JSON API requests to PowerDNS backend.

 ### Usage